Venturi Oxygen Delivery

 Venturi masks work on the Bernoulli’s principle, which states that there is a decrease in pressure as the velocity increases (in a tube with either liquid or air).
 Controlling the velocity of pure oxygen flow into the Venturi device determines the amount of atmospheric air mixed with oxygen inside these devices.
 This controlled mixing helps to deliver a predetermined fraction of oxygen in inhaled air (FiO2) to the patient.

 Venturi devices are usually available in the following FiO2 delivery options: 24%, 28%, 31%, 35%, 40% and 60%.
 If a patient requires more than 60% of FiO2, then we will need to consider other modes of oxygen delivery.
-These include non-rebreathing masks, non-invasive ventilation (NIV), endotracheal intubation and tracheostomy.
+These include non-rebreathing masks, non-invasive ventilation (NIV), endotracheal intubation or tracheostomy.

 Intensive care units and other emergency units, including mobile ICUs, use venturi devices frequently for patient care.
 Here is a chart for ICU use, depicting all the required details for oxygen therapy using Venturi devices.
 We are using this chart in ICU for more than four years.